marcinzh/skutek/README.md

 - Caveats and limitations:
     - General infancy of the project.
-    - No possiblity of adopting pre-existing monads as Skutek's effects.
+    - No possiblity of adapting pre-existing monads as Skutek's effects.
     - Removing effects from the stack (local handling) isn't as easy as adding them.
 Some explicit typing is necessary.
     - Rare occurences of false positives by Scala's linter (i.e. "inferred `Any`...")
     - Using patterns in `for` comprehensions can trigger surprising errors (Scala's wart, not specific to Skutek)